abdulsamadola/react-native-quran-hafs/README.md

 - Install this font family [QCF_BSML](https://github.com/quran/quran.com-images/blob/master/res/fonts/QCF_BSML.TTF) and change its extention to be .ttf not .TTF

-- install these packages: @react-native-clipboard/clipboard,@react-native-community/slider,axios,react-native-dynamic-fonts,react-native-fs,react-native-responsive-fontsize,react-native-track-player.
+- install these packages:

+  1. @react-native-clipboard/clipboard.
+  2. @react-native-community/slider.
+  3. axios.
+  4. react-native-dynamic-fonts.
+  5. react-native-fs.
+  6. react-native-responsive-fontsize.
+  7. react-native-track-player.

 - Upload the [fonts](https://github.com/quran/quran.com-images/tree/master/res/fonts) files as it is to you server so it can be easily downloaded